 ET2SMEs (01.03.2021 – 31.12.2023): maximising the economic and social impact of the implementation of the Einstein telescope in the Euregio Meuse-Rhine.

-This project has been granted, and has just started on March 1st 2021!
+This project has started on March 1st 2021.

 It’s aim is the promotion of cooperation between SMEs, large companies and R&D institutions that deal with ET-relevant key technologies in a broad understanding and towards multiple application fields by initiating SME-driven cross-border R&D projects.